freya022/BotCommands-Wiki/docs/setup/getting-started.md

 Create a small `Config` service, it can be a simple object with the properties you need, this will be useful when running your bot.

+If you use Spring you can skip this class and instead use your application's configuration.

 ??? example